 - telephone 01482 300 300

-There is a simple form to fill in and return to Network Management who check that the street is suitable for a playing out session.
-This gives you permission from us to temporarily close the street.
+There is a simple form to fill in and return to Network Management.
+Once approved, this gives you permission from Hull City Council to temporarily close the street.
 Help is available to complete the form if required.

 The toolkit includes -